FracturedDiamond/VirtualReality_Portfolio/README.md

 - **_Development_**

   This is the development project from chapter two, where a zombie spawns in random positions and moves towards the target, which is controlled by the player's head movements.
+If the player stays looking at the zombie for long enough, the zombie explodes!

   _Scene View_